ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

    .. figure:: ../images/Loading_SITL_params_via_MP.jpg
       :target: ../_images/Loading_SITL_params_via_MP.jpg

+   When you load and set parameters from a file for the first time after (re-)building ArduPlane, Mission Planner may display a message such as "Parameter refresh required --- press F5", and the simulation may even crash -- you will see "ERROR: Floating point exception - aborting" in the Cygwin window where you started the simulation.
+This is not unusual.
+Just restart the simulation by running ``build/sitl/bin/arduplane --model xplane`` in Cygwin, reconnect to it by pressing *Connect* in Mission Planner, and repeat the above process for loading parameters from a file.
+This time everything will work smoothly.

    .. warning::
       ArduPilot's parameters largely determine how an aircraft behaves, and setting them correctly is very important.
 This is especially true for :ref:`soaring-specific <soaring>` parameters.
 Failure to choose appropriate values for them can cause a sailplane to miss all thermals or repeatedly try to catch a thermal where there is none.
 Refer to `the instructions for calculating these parameters <http://ardupilot.org/plane/docs/soaring.html#tune-the-tecs>`_ for your sailplane model.